 NOTE 1: The source MN may trigger the MN-initiated SN Modification procedure (to the source SN) to retrieve the current SCG configuration and to allow provision of data forwarding related information before step 1.

+NOTE 2: The MN may trigger the MN-initiated SN Modification procedure (to the source SN) to retrieve the UE history information before step 1.